The short answer is no.

 Loosely speaking, our sentences are organized according to (a) their structure and (b) the difficulty of the vocabulary words they contain.
 This means two things for you:

-2. As you progress through a particular level, that basic structure will get complicated in a variety of ways.
-You'll see things like it was raining this morning and I hope it doesn't rain today and she said that she wished it hadn't rained at the concert.
+b.
+As you progress through a level, those basic structures will gradually get more complicated.
+You'll see things like it was raining this morning and she said that she wished it hadn't rained at the concert.

-2. Over the next several months, as you progress through our levels, you'll begin encountering sentences that have increasingly difficult vocabulary words.
-If you start from zero, you'll also see a wider variety of grammar being used.
+2. As you progress through the levels, you'll work through an increasingly wide variety of sentence structures and increasingly complex vocabulary.
 The idea is that, if the learning curve is smooth enough, your brain will be able to figure a lot of things out by itself.

 What is Glossika doing for me?